 Build Your Child’s Phonemic Awareness

-When you are homeschooling your child with dyslexia use lots and lots of phonemic awareness activities.
+Children with dyslexia need lots and lots of phonemic awareness activities.
 What does this mean?
 Phonemic awareness is the ability to identify and manipulate the individual speech sounds into spoken words.
 For example the word cat has three sounds – /c/, /a/ and /t/.
 The word nest has four sounds – /n/, /e/, /s/, /t/.
 Kids with dyslexia often drop or add sounds when spelling or reading words so it is really important for your child to isolate each individual sound.
-Here are some things you can do to work on this:
+Here are some activities you can work on when homeschooling with dyslexia:

 Identify rhymes – “Tell me all of the words you know that rhyme with the word “bat.”